google/WebFundamentals/src/content/en/updates/posts/2014/01/Web-apps-that-talk-Introduction-to-the-Speech-Synthesis-API.markdown

 speechSynthesis.speak(msg);
 {% endhighlight %}

+Note that depending on the platform, Chrome might have to be online for the speech synthesis to work.
+Examine the `localService` flag of the `voice` object to tell.

 ## Demo

 In my Google I/O 2013 talk, "[More Awesome Web: features you've always wanted](http://www.moreawesomeweb.com/)" ([www.moreawesomeweb.com](http://www.moreawesomeweb.com/)), I showed a Google Now/Siri-like demo of using the Web Speech API's `SpeechRecognition` service with the Google Translate API to auto-translate microphone input into another language: